 This line comes from another letter to Felice.
 Out of context, this quote plays into the standard view of Kafka, that he was a complex individual with many mental obstacles to overcome.
 Those who knew him during his life believed this to be true as well.
-He has been described as sometimes difficult, sometimes humours and athletic.
-Others believe he had schizophrenia and others still depict him as a womanizer and as terrible self conscious about sex, his body, and relationships.
+He has been described as sometimes difficult, sometimes humorous, and athletic.
+Others believe he had schizophrenia and others still depict him as a womanizer and as terrible self-conscious about sex, his body, and relationships.
 The following quote is another that plays into the later image of Kafka.

 There are times when I am convinced I am unfit for any human relationship.

 This was a belief that others knew that Kafka held as well, that he saw himself as less than others, as somehow incapable of maintaining or undeserving of human relationships.
 This is likely part of the reason why he got engaged several times, twice to Felice Bauer, but never married.